Nataliia-Kholodkova/kottans-frontend/README.md

  - `chmod` for add or remove permissions for user or group to read, write file or execute.
  - `ps aux` for watching current processes in the system, this is very usefull when you need to terminate some program and use command `kill`, for which you need to know the ID of the prosess (`ps aux` allows to find it).
  - also I learned how to make a pipe output.

+ From the articles about HTTP I've got:
+ - what is HTTP and URL.
+ - verbs (what exactly are GET, POST, PU, DELETE and OPTIONS, HEAD, TRACE).
+ - the status-codes.
+ - formats and information of requests and response messages.
+ - which kind of connections may be between servers and clients.
+ - importance of identification and authorization of users.
+ - cashing abd it's settings.